Developing better leaders and teams…

 Plus Delta’s consultants have developed and now regularly deliver keynotes and workshops on a variety of topics.
 Our leadership development programs are appropriate for both professional audiences and internal client groups.
 We can also design custom learning experiences to address your particular business needs.

 Plus Delta’s CEO and Chief Architect Dr. Jeremy Lurey, in particular, regularly facilitates professional development programs on succession planning, strategic planning, leadership and team development, performance management and organizational change management.
-You can visit our Presentations page to view some of his recent webinars on these topics.
 Provided below are brief descriptions for our most popular and well-received management development programs.

 - Three Simple Steps to Making It Your Best Year Ever! – Strategic planning is critical to the success of any organization.
 To achieve your business objectives, you need to plan where you’re going and how you’re going to get there.
 If you don’t, you run the risk of never reaching your intended destination!
 Traditional strategic planning approaches like SWOT analysis only get us so far though.
 That’s because they’re based on a model of looking over your shoulder and reviewing your past accomplishments rather than identifying your ideal future irrespective of your past.
 And that can keep your organization from achieving any breakthroughs in performance by limiting your “out of the box” thinking such that you simply maintain your predictable path.
 In this workshop, we’re going to learn three simple steps for not just wanting or hoping or even thinking that maybe this could be your best year ever.
 Instead, we’re actually going to declare it and then make it your best year ever.